lbsoftware-development/ForecastFusion/DIARY.md

 Week Off

 **Week 6 - 29/04/2024**
-Day 13 - Added API Versioning with Asp.Versioning package but needs more work Day 14 - Changed Versioning to use header versioning but still have swagger issues because of duplicate endpoints
+Day 13 - Added API Versioning with Asp.Versioning package but needs more work\
+Day 14 - Changed Versioning to use header versioning but still have swagger issues because of duplicate endpoints\
+Day 15 - Added Middleware for rate limiting using the Fixed Window algorithm - need to test